HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: Methodology

 At the lowest redshift~(top left of Figure~\ref{fig:detection_rate}; $\langle z\rangle=0.018$), the observed HI source number counts are in good agreement with the model prediction above $\lg\mgas{>}8.5$, indicating that ALFALFA is capable of detecting most of the galaxies with $\lg\ms{>}9.4$ as HI sources.
 As the redshift increases~(from left to right, top to bottom), the ALFALFA survey missed progressively more and more Hi-rich systems --- at $z{=}0.04$~(bottom right), ALFALFA only detected the most HI-rich systems and is highly incomplete at $\lg\mgas{<}9.5$.

 Figure~\ref{fig:FP_hiratio} provides a more visually-appealing way of showing the impact of Malmquist bias on ALFALFA detections in eight different redshift bins.
-In each panel, the gray circles show the underlying distribution of star-forming galaxies at that redshift on the $\fgas$ vs. $\langle\fgas\rangle$ plane, predicted from the best-fitting model,
+In Figure~\ref{fig:FP_hiratio}, I compare the expected distribution that would be recovered when comparing the observed $\fgas$ vs. the one predicted by my best-fitting model based on a pure random distribution around the best-fitting estimator,

 with a scatter of $\sig{=}0.272$ dex.
+For doing so I create a Monte Carlo simulation of $\fgas$ using as input the $M_*$ and g{-}r colours from my SDSS sample, deriving the $\langle\lg\fgas\rangle$ based on Equation~\ref{eqn:hifpmean}, and adding random noise.
+I repeat the process $100$ times to recover the expected distribution, which is shown as the black contours in each panel~($50\%$ and $90\%$).
+Then, for each of the eight redshift bins, I compare with the actual distribution of observed $\fgas$ (detected by ALFALFA; blue dots) along the expected distributions based on my best-fitting detection probability at that redshift~(red contours).
+The difference between the black and red contours is entirely due to the Malmquist bias.

-The ALFALFA-detected galaxies~(blue dots) are similarly distributed at low redshifts~($z{<}0.02$) compared to the gray circles, but land primarily above the one-to-one line~(dashed line) at high redshifts~($z{>}0.03$) --- ALFALFA preferentially detected galaxies that have excess HI mass than expected.
+In each panel, the ALFALFA-detected galaxies~(blue dots) show great agreement with the model prediction~(red contours).
+At low redshifts~($z{<}0.02$), the red contours are very similar compared to the black ones, but land primarily above the one-to-one line~(dashed line) at high redshifts~($z{>}0.03$) --- ALFALFA preferentially detected galaxies that have excess HI mass than expected.
 Without correctly accounting for the Malmquist bias in the ALFALFA data, one would derive an HI fraction predictor that systematically over-predicts the average HI mass in galaxies~(by more than $0.15$ dex at $z{\sim}0.04$).
+Such Malmquist bias correction is likely important for studies that utilize the HI mass function to infer the HI-to-halo mass relation~(HIHM) using abundance matching techniques~\citep{padmanabhan2017}.